 Domain PC Benefits

 When ECN's User and Desktop Services (UDS) group provides pricing and specifications for new computer purchases, some faculty and staff ask about using laptop computers instead of desktop computers and/or how ECN handles administrative privileges on computers in our environment.

 Of paramount importance to us is the preservation and accessibility of your files -- the original data you create during your work and research.
 ECN has created a support scheme designed to preserve your data.

-In the ECN UDS support scheme, an "ECN-supported" computer is one for which we have sole administrative privileges and which is always connected to the Purdue network.
-ECN-supported PCs typically offer these benefits:
+In the ECN UDS support scheme, an ECN "Domain" computer is one for which we have sole administrative privileges and which is always connected to the Purdue network.
+Domain PCs typically offer these benefits: